Chuck Crisafulli: Books

-In the mid-90s, Chuck wrote two books that explored the context behind the songs of The Doors and Nirvana.
+In the mid-1990s, Crisafulli wrote two books that explored the context behind the songs of The Doors and Nirvana.
 Moonlight Drive: The Stories Behind Every Doors Song was released in 1995 and Teen Spirit: The Stories Behind Every Nirvana Song came out the following year.

 With his wife, Kyra Thompson, Crisafulli co-wrote Go to Hell: A Heated History of the Underworld.

 Meeting through mutual friends, Chuck had lunch with Elvis Presley's longtime friend and confidant, Jerry Schilling.
-Enjoying their conversation, Crisafulli and Schilling decided on the spot to pen a book regaling Jerry's tales of Presley.
-In an interview on NPR's Fresh Air, Schilling claimed the book shows a different side of Elvis; one who is unshakeably humble, citing instances of the rockstar continuing to play "Sunday football in the park" despite his celebrity growing by the day.
+Enjoying their conversation, Crisafulli and Schilling decided on the spot to cowrite a book about Schilling's experiences with Presley.
+In an interview on NPR's Fresh Air, Schilling said the book showed a different side of Presley.
 Me and a Guy Named Elvis: My Lifelong Friendship with Elvis Presley was released in 2006.

-Chuck co-wrote George Klein 's Elvis: My Best Man.
-Klein was a well-known deejay in Memphis and spoke candidly of his closeness to Elvis since they were in eighth grade.
+Chuck co-wrote George Klein's Elvis: My Best Man.
+Klein was a well-known deejay in Memphis who was close to Elvis since they were in eighth grade.
 Klein and Crisafulli remained close until Klein's death in 2019.

-Running with the Champ: My Forty-Year Friendship with Muhammad Ali was released in May 2016.
-The book saw Ali, through the personal lens of friend, Tim Shanahan.
+He also co-wrote Running with the Champ: My Forty-Year Friendship with Muhammad Ali, with Ali's close friend, Tim Shanahan.

 In 2017, Crisafulli co-wrote Getting to "Yes And": The Art of Business Improv with former Second City faculty member and Baby Wants Candy co-founder, Bob Kulhan.
 Based on Kulhan's longtime teachings, the book delves into improv's positive application to corporate environments and improving business relationships.